apache/kvrocks-website/community/vote-a-core-developer.md

 ### Newly add a PMC member

-Once the candicate accept the invitation, we can just use the [Whimsy Roster](https://whimsy.apache.org/roster/committee/kvrocks) tool to do everything.
-It automatically send out the NOTICE email to the board and private email list.
-After that, please remeber to remind the candidate to subscribe the private email list.
+Once the candidate accepts the invitation, we can use the [Whimsy Roster](https://whimsy.apache.org/roster/committee/kvrocks) tool to do everything.
+It automatically sends out the NOTICE email to the board and private email list.
+After that, please remember to remind the candidate to subscribe to the private email list.

 ## ANNOUNCE to the community